kadamwhite/talks/2019/wcbos/responsive-blocks.md

 But I suspect some of you are wondering about browser support and performance.

 At present ResizeObserver is only available in Chrome and Opera.
-We do ship a polyfill as part of our JS bundle, so if you use this plugin
+We do ship a polyfill as part of our JS bundle, so if you use this plugin you should get the same behavior everywhere.
+As RO rolls out further we'll be able to conditionally include this polyfill, and the JS we use will get leaner and leaner with time.

 ---

-## Fallbacks
+## Performance <span class="amp">&amp;</span> Fallbacks

 ???

+You're also hopefully wondering about performance, and JS fallbacks

+This has a CSS fallback

 CSS is good because it's fairly conservative

-This has a CSS fallback

 ---